 ActiveCampaign’s standard reporting features are also superior to HubSpot’s.
 Aside from standard campaign reports, they also have automation reports, contact trend metrics, conversation reports (for their live chat and email support feature) and goal-based reports that you can set up yourself.
 Ecommerce reports are also available.

-ActiveCampaign also allows you to sync calendar tasks from Google Calendar, Outlook and Apple Calendar, so that they show up within your CRM – something that HubSpot haven’t yet developed.
+ActiveCampaign also allows you to sync calendar tasks from Google Calendar, Outlook and Apple Calendar, so that they show up within your CRM – something that HubSpot hasn’t yet developed.

 I could sing ActiveCampaign’s praises all day, but I know you’re busy.
 If you’d like to delve deeper into their features, you can check out our comprehensive review here.